-The third Arianespace Ariane 5 launch of 2018 will place the four Galileo satellites into MEO (Medium Earth Orbit) circular orbit.
+The sixth Arianespace Ariane 5 launch of the 2017 will place the four Galileo satellites into MEO (Medium Earth Orbit) circular orbit.

-The launcher will be carrying a total payload of approximately 3,379 kg.
+The launcher will be carrying a total payload of approximately 3,282 kg.

 The launch will be performed from Ariane Launch Complex No. 3 (ELA 3) in Kourou, French Guiana.